aws/aws-sdk-js-v3/lib/lib-storage/src/s3-transfer-manager/README.md

 **PART Mode:**

-- Optimized for objects uploaded via multipart upload
+- Optimized for objects uploaded via multipart upload.
-- Uses S3's native PartNumber parameter to download parts concurrently
+- Uses S3's native PartNumber parameter to download parts concurrently.

 **RANGE Mode:**

-- Works with any S3 object regardless of upload method
+- Works with any S3 object regardless of upload method.
-- Uses HTTP Range headers to split objects into chunks for concurrent download
+- Uses HTTP Range headers to split objects into chunks for concurrent download.

 Both modes join separate streams into a single stream and support Readable/ReadableStream for Node.js and browsers.